News & Events

-- Lighting of the Library: The Rundell Library in Downtown Rochester will ‘go orange’ for Foodlink by displaying orange lighting throughout the month of September.
+- Lighting of the Library: The Rundell Library in Downtown Rochester will ‘go orange’ for Foodlink by displaying orange lighting September 1-14.

 Hunger Action Month is about action.
 Donate.
 Volunteer.
 Advocate.
 Do what you can to help end hunger is this community.

 UPDATE: Thank you, Wegmans shoppers!
 Because of your generosity once again, were were able to collect more than 305,000 pounds of food through this year’s Fill the Bus campaign!!!

 Until next year …

 Fill the bus and help fill the bellies of hungry children in the Rochester region.